sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 Can you acquire the AWS role of the s3access-sa service account, and get the flag?
 ```

-So lets start with checking what access we do have:
+So let us start with checking what access we do have:

 ```bash
 ❯ kubectl whoami